Compare and choose electricity retailers

 Retailers won’t provide your account information to a third party without your authorisation.
 If you’ve asked someone to speak to your retailer for you, you’ll need to stand by to provide that authorisation.

 Tips for choosing or switching electricity retailers

-- Check the new electricity plan saves you money by comparing conditions, benefits and costs (using your current bill and retailer advice) against new potential plans.
+- Check that the new electricity plan will save you money - compare the conditions, benefits and costs of your current plan against those of the plans you are considering.

 - Read the conditions if you are offered a discount.